PaulMcClernan/OpenXTalk-Apple-CoreMIDI/README.md

-# LiveCode Builder CoreMIDI Library
+# OpenXTalk Builder CoreMIDI Library

 ## WHAT IT IS:

-  This is a LiveCode Builder Library for macOS (possibly iOS too) that builds as a binary module that, when the module is loaded in the LiveCode Engine, adds handlers and utility functions for use in LiveCode Script for interacting with Apple's MIDI/Music Services.
+  This is a Builder Library for macOS (possibly iOS too) that builds as a binary module that, when the module is loaded in the OpenXTalk Engine, adds handlers and utility functions for use in xTalk Scripts for interacting with Apple's MIDI/Music Services.
-  It allows your LiveCode scripts to do things like register as a MIDI Client, register as a virtual MIDI Source, send arbitrary bytes as MIDI Data though that LC Virtual Source, and Retreive various infos about the current state of the MIDI setup from the OS.
-This repo also includes a few demo LiveCode stacks that can be used in conjunction with GarageBand or other external MIDI app to see how it works.
+  It allows your scripts to do things like register as a MIDI Client, register as a virtual MIDI Source, send arbitrary bytes as MIDI Data though that Virtual Source, and Retreive various infos about the current state of the MIDI setup from the OS.
+This repo also includes a few demo stacks that can be used in conjunction with GarageBand or other external MIDI app to see how it works.

 A short video demonstration (early version) is veiwable here: https://www.youtube.com/watch?v=ruauWh3INfw